 It was following the success of Operation Vijay, that Goa was finally relieved from foreign rule.
 Considered as one of the most significant historic events in Goa’s history before and post-independence this military operation had brought a complete end to the long dominion of the Portuguese rule.

 Thus, the government decided to take some concrete steps in this direction.
 So, towards the end of 1961, Indian Armed Forces were deployed within the Portuguese occupied boundaries.
-During this time there were also many rumours which claimed that the Portuguese have supersonic interceptors and air-force on stand-by to defeat the Indian army, but in the end, it was the Indian side which won.
+During this time there were also many rumors which claimed that the Portuguese have supersonic interceptors and air-force on stand-by to defeat the Indian army, but in the end, it was the Indian side that won.
 It is said that on December 17, 1961 close to 30,000 Indian ground troops successfully conquered the Portuguese navy amounting to 3,000 men which led to the formal closure of the issue and merger of Goa to the Union of India.

-Celebrated on 19th December on an annual basis, Goa Liberation Day is quite an event to be a part of.
+Celebrated on December 19 on an annual basis, Goa Liberation Day is quite an event to be a part of.
 On this day, there are torchlight processions that majorly start from three points meeting at the Azad Maidan where everyone pays their tribute to the martyrs.
-And this customary procession is then followed by a program 'Sugam Sangeet' which also marks the culminating event of the whole day.
+And this customary procession is then followed by a program Sugam Sangeet which also marks the culminating event of the whole day.

-By Air.
 You can easily take a flight to Goa from different Indian cities.
 Dabolim Airport (GOI), also known as the Goa International Airport is the major aerodrome serving the state of Goa.
 This airport is particularly operated by the Airport Authority of India primarily as a Civil Enclave in a military airbase that is named INS Hansa.

-Various airlines like Air India, IndiGo, Go Air, Vistara operates to and fro this airport from cities like Delhi, Agra, Jaipur and many others at affordable pricing.
+Various airlines like Air India, IndiGo, Go Air, Vistara operates to and fro this airport from cities like Delhi, Agra, Jaipur, and many others at affordable pricing.

 After getting off at the airport, you will need to travel the remaining distance by cab or some other means of local transportation.
-Goa has a very extensive public transportation like buses, cabs which connect the towns and villages within the geographical boundaries of Goa fairly well.
+Goa has very extensive public transportation like buses, cabs which connect the towns and villages within the geographical boundaries of Goa fairly well.
 Thus, travelling within Goa would be quite a hassle-free experience for you.

-By Road.
 Goa can be travelled via well-maintained road networks.
 Here is the route you can easily follow from different cities to reach here.

 You can also depend upon the interstate buses to reach here.
 Kadamba Transport Corporation - Govt. of Goa provides reliable and punctual bus services to and fro nearby regions.

-By Train.
 Goa has mainly two major railway stations namely Margao and Vasco da Gama.
 Both of these train stations are located in the southern area of Goa.